 Requirements for Physicians with Unsatisfactory CPD

-- The following table outlines College requirements for physicians enrolled with Mainpro+ or MOC who are not enrolled or participating satisfactorily in their CPD program.
+- The following table outlines the College’s requirements for physicians either not enrolled or not participating satisfactorily in their CPD program.

 |Lack of enrollment at time of initial licensure||Licence is not issued until the physician provides evidence of enrollment.|